lvitters/zfk-frontend/README.md

 # SvelteKit

-The Radio Angrezi Archive is developed with [SvelteKit](https://svelte.dev/docs/kit/introduction).
+The ZfK Archive is developed with [SvelteKit](https://svelte.dev/docs/kit/introduction).

 ## Developing